This blog may contain affiliate links. Read our disclosure policy for more info.

 20. Day trip out to Lake Country

 If you’re up for a bit of a road trip, there is SO much more to explore in this region.
 Just a bit outside of Salmon Arm is home to Lake Country, with three lakes to its name: Kalamalka, Okanagan, and Wood Lake.
-It’s a seriously gorgeous region with lots to do.
+The Okanagan Valley is a seriously gorgeous region with lots to do.

 If you drive south from Salmon Arm for about 45 minutes, you’ll hit the city of Vernon, which sits beside Okanagan Lake and around Kalamalka Lake.
 Another 45 minutes south is Kelowna, the largest city in the region.

 Make a day of it by stopping off at the many beaches along the way – get in for a swim, or just relax on the beach.
-Explore Vernon and Kelowna, but enjoyable beach cities with lots to see, do, eat, and shop!
+Explore Vernon and take one of Kelowna’s famous wine tours, there’s lots to see, do, eat, and shop!

 Where to Stay in Salmon Arm, BC